aholland909/QMK-G80-1800/BuildGuide.md

 ## Step 3 - Breakboard and Teensy

 If you are using breakboard this will need to be cut down to size to fit the case.
-Then the Teensy will need to be soldered onto the breadboard by your prefered method.
+Then the Teensy will need to be soldered onto the breadboard by your preferred method.
 Here I am using two lots of SIL turner pin sockets and sinlge core wire and solder to make the connection.
 ![img](https://i.imgur.com/HCE7qHw.jpg)

 ## Step 4 -